-This Arctic Cat Service Manual contains service, maintenance, and troubleshooting information for the 2011 Arctic Cat 366 SE ATV.
-The complete manual is designed to aid service personnel in service-oriented applications.
+This Arctic Cat Service Manual contains service, maintenance, and troubleshooting information for the 2014 Arctic Cat 400 ATV model and is designed to aid in service-oriented applications.

 This manual is divided into sections.
 Each section covers a specific ATV component or system and, in addition to the standard service procedures, includes disassembling, inspecting, and assembling instructions.
-When using this manual as a guide, the technician should use discretion as to how much disassembly is needed to correct any given condition.
+When using this manual as a guide, the technician should use discretion as to how much disassembly is needed to address any given condition.